Skip to main content

 • “Pretty good, fun, well optimized with a good foundation to grow from.”

-• “Starting the game, the game was so unoptimized, GPU running at 90% with no changes and it was on high settings.
-I do not understand why it would be in that state with a 1070.”
+• “Starting the game, it was so unoptimized, GPU running at 90% with no changes on high settings; I don't understand why it would be in that state even with a GTX 1070.”

-• “The game runs very poorly.
-I played a few games with my friends and every single game had stuttering problems with a GTX 1660 and i5-9700KF.”
+• “The game runs very poorly; I played a few games with my friends and experienced stuttering every single game with a GTX 1660 and i5-9700KF.”

 • stability